-- Rapid population growth, unsustainable consumption and production, economic transformation and growing middle class are the three mega trends of cities and urbanization in many parts of the world. - These challenges should be addressed holistically, applying essential transformations, including changing the way we design cities, so that investment in people becomes the next driver of growth.
-In addition, the way cities are governed should be considered. - Shift is needed from short-term exploitation of natural and human capitals to long-term investments in them. - Policies should ensure that the focus is on people, supported by introducing circular smart ideas and smart technologies. - New concepts of resource-sharing, demand side management and customer involvement need to be integrated in urban planning and land development. - Collaborative governance should be strengthened, and effective stakeholder engagement further recommended. - Standards and measures can be helpful in providing a reliable reference for assessments and certification purposes, as well as guiding policy choices and implementation. - In some countries it has been useful to curb city expansion by keeping municipal functions within walking distance, ensuring the focus on people and the mixed usage of land, and introducing smart technologies. - Public-private partnerships can play an important role in building sustainable cities. - Policy responses must consider impacts beyond urban boundaries and across sector silos, including rural development needs. - Integrating ecological and low-carbon city development with the green economy and with culture will help make cities more dynamic and contribute to sustainable economic growth.
+- Rapid population growth, large consumption and production, and economic transformation and growing middle class are the three mega trends of cities and urbanization in many parts of the world. - These challenges should be addressed holistically, applying essential transformations, including changing the way we design cities, so that investment in people becomes the next driver of growth.
+In addition, the way cities are governed should be considered. - Shift is needed from short-term exploitation of natural and human capitals to long-term investments in them. - Policies should ensure that the focus is on people, and introduce circular smart ideas and smart technologies. - New concepts of resource-sharing, demand side management and customer involvement need to be integrated in urban planning and land development. - Collaborative governance should be strengthened, and effective stakeholder engagement further recommended. - Standards and measures can be helpful in providing a reliable reference for assessments and certification purposes, as well as guiding policy choices and implementation. - In some countries it has been useful to curb city expansion by keeping municipal functions in a walkable distance, ensuring the focus on people and the mixed usage of land, and introducing circular economy ideas and smart technologies. - Public-private partnerships can play an important role in building sustainable cities.

+• Policy responses must consider impacts beyond urban boundaries and across sector silos, including rural development needs.